AP® Calculus BC Exam Format

 3. Come back to tricky questions later.

-4. Make educated guesses even when you’re uncertain.
+4. Make educated guesses even if unsure.

-5. Assess your weaknesses while you prep.
+5. Assess your weaknesses during practice.

 Do you want to learn tips and tricks that could save you time and help you ace this section?
 Check out our guide on how to approach AP Calculus BC Multiple-Choice Questions.
 In this article, we break down the MCQ section and guide you through answering each question successfully.